 - Full size spare tire

 This information will definitely help aid in identifying whether you have one of these heavy duty cooling systems installed on your vehicle, but if you're still confused and not sure whether you have one equipped, then I would recommend you take it into a dealer and see if they can identify if your vehicle has one of these cooling systems equipped.

 Where Can I Find My GVWR and GAWR?

-The GVWR and GAWR figures for your Durango is actually not available in the owner's manuals, but located on your vehicle in the driver side door jamb no, printed on the certification label, which is common to find these two figures on most vehicles.
+The GVWR and GAWR figures for your Durango are actually not available in the owner's manuals, but located on your vehicle in the driver side door jamb, printed on the certification label, which is common to find these two figures for most vehicles.

 Both figures will have to be considered when it comes to hauling anything with your vehicle, but the more important metric is probably the gross vehicle weight rating, as the trailer's tongue weight will affect this rating.